Co-op Square Footage in NYC (2021)

 How Do Co-op Sellers Determine Square Footage In NYC?

-One would think there is a codified way to determine the square footage in each co-op’s unit for the entire city.
+One would think there is a codified way to determine the square footage of each co-op unit across the entire city.
 Oh, if only it were that easy.
-Believe it or not, there isn’t a set way to determine the square footage.
-Most co-ops tend to exaggerate how many square feet each unit has.
+Believe it or not, there isn’t a set way to determine it.
+Most co-ops tend to exaggerate the square footage of each unit.

-Co-op square footages in NYC are often magnified due to the inherent temptation for sellers and listing agents to overstate the size of an apartment to make the price per square foot look more attractive to prospective buyers.
+Co-op square footage in NYC is often magnified due to the inherent temptation for sellers and listing agents to overstate the size of an apartment to make the price per square foot look more attractive to prospective buyers.

-Here’s what will throw co-op buyers for a loop when they look for square footage:
+Here’s what will throw co-op buyers for a loop:

-2. Sellers typically get the square footage numbers on their listings based on older numbers.
+that openly states the footage.
+Co-ops don’t have to tell you the square footage if they don’t want to.
+This is because co-ops are not real properties but shares in the building business. - Sellers typically get the square footage numbers for their listings from older records.
 So, if one seller uses specific square footage, the next will do the same.
-It’s almost like a game of Telephone.
+It’s almost like a telephone game.

-3. Buyers are best off making their measurements or hiring an architect to get measurements.
-If you want to know the exact square footage, you need to do your measuring.
+- Buyers are best off taking their own measurements or hiring an architect to take them.
+If you want to know the exact square footage, you need to measure it yourself.
 Because co-ops don’t have rules that require them to disclose, this is usually the only way to get a legit number.

-4. If you are a seller who wants to have a high degree of transparency, you can also hire a real estate specialist to measure the area.
-You can also try to dig up the official figure.
+- If you are a seller who wants to be transparent, you can hire a real estate specialist to measure the area.

 How Should You Calculate Square Footage?

-In most cases, the advertised size (if there is an advertised size) remains somewhat close to what you should expect.
+In most cases, the advertised size (if there is one) is close to what you should expect.

 Where Is The Official Footage Found?